Miocene: Fauna

 The last known representatives of the archaic primitive mammal order Meridiolestida, which dominated South America during the Late Cretaceous, are known from the Miocene of Patagonia, represented by the mole-like Necrolestes.

-The youngest known representatives of metatherians (marsupial relatives) in the Northern Hemisphere landmasses (Asia, North America and Europe) and Africa are known from the Miocene, including the North American herpetotheriid Herpetotherium, the European herpetotheriid Amphiperatherium, the peradectids Siamoperadectes and Sinoperadectes from Asia, and the possible herpetotheriid Morotodon from the late Early Miocene of Uganda.
+The youngest known representatives of metatherians (the broader grouping to which marsupials belong) in Europe, Asia and Africa are known from the Miocene, including the European herpetotheriid Amphiperatherium, the peradectids Siamoperadectes and Sinoperadectes from Asia, and the possible herpetotheriid Morotodon from the late Early Miocene of Uganda.

 Approximately 100 species of apes lived during this time, ranging throughout Africa, Asia and Europe and varying widely in size, diet, and anatomy.
 Due to scanty fossil evidence it is unclear which ape or apes contributed to the modern hominid clade, but molecular evidence indicates this ape lived between 18 and 13 million years ago.
-The first hominins (bipedal apes of the human lineage) appeared in Africa at the very end of the Miocene, including Sahelanthropus, Orrorin, and an early form of Ardipithecus (A. kadabba) The chimpanzee–human divergence is thought to have occurred at this time.
+The first hominins (bipedal apes of the human lineage) appeared in Africa at the very end of the Miocene, including Sahelanthropus, Orrorin, and an early form of Ardipithecus (A. kadabba).
+The chimpanzee–human divergence is thought to have occurred at this time.
+The evolution of bipedalism in apes at the end of the Miocene instigated an increased rate of faunal turnover in Africa.
+In contrast, European apes met their end at the end of the Miocene due to increased habitat uniformity.

 The expansion of grasslands in North America also led to an explosive radiation among snakes.
 Previously, snakes were a minor component of the North American fauna, but during the Miocene, the number of species and their prevalence increased dramatically with the first appearances of vipers and elapids in North America and the significant diversification of Colubridae (including the origin of many modern genera such as Nerodia, Lampropeltis, Pituophis and Pantherophis).

+Arthropods were abundant, including in areas such as Tibet where they have traditionally been thought to be undiverse.
+Neoisopterans diversified and expanded into areas they previously were absent from, such as Madagascar and Australia.